tameika/swift-funcMultipleArg-readme-ios-0916/README.md

 Did you see "There are 67 moons orbiting Mars." in your console?

 Something's wrong here!
-There are only two planets orbiting Mars.
+There are only two moons orbiting Mars.
 If you tell Neil DeGrasse Tyson that there are 67 moons orbiting Mars, he won't be impressed at all!
 You need to fix this, before he can see your program!

 ## Functions and Multiple Arguments